 In most countries the 28GHz spectrum band is currently assigned to satellite services, providing connectivity to users without access to terrestrial services, particularly high-speed broadband services.
 These users could be in unserved or underserved areas, on ships or in the air, and without satellite services utilising 28GHz the options for high-speed broadband are limited.
-As yet only in Europe is the 28GHz band being fully protected for satellite services.
+The European Commission has fully protected the 28GHz band for satellite services, along with China, and Australia, while many more continue to do so.
+Globally, over 120 countries may be identified as having authorised the use of 28GHz for FSS and ESIM in accordance with their national licensing regimes and consistent with the current ITU global allocation for the frequency range corresponding to the band known commercially as the Ka satellite band.

-In the APAC region some countries, such as South Korea, Japan and Singapore, have recently assigned 28GHz for 5G, however it is important to note that a common characteristic of these countries is high availability and penetration of fibre.
-It is also noted that ESIM (aeronautical, maritime and land) is still of interest in these countries, where connectivity for aircraft "gate-to-gate" and maritime "pier-to-pier" is a driver in reconsidering the options to allow ESIM use in the 28GHz band.
 In many developing countries fibre backhaul is not ubiquitous and in such circumstances satellite is necessary to provide connectivity services.
-In countries such as India, even if there is interest in investing in 5G mmWave, terrestrial fibre is unlikely to be available for backhaul and therefore satellite services will be required.
+In some countries, even if there is interest in investing in 5G mmWave, terrestrial fibre is unlikely to be available for backhaul and therefore satellite services will be required.
 If the 26GHz band is assigned to 5G while also retaining 28GHz for satellite, then satellite backhaul remains a viable option for terrestrial mobile operators to reach subscribers where fibre or microwave backhaul is not feasible.

-When re-planning spectrum bands many regulators, such as the Australian Communications and Media Authority, examine alternative uses to identify which use maximises the value of that spectrum.
+When re-planning spectrum bands many regulators examine alternative uses to identify which use maximises the value of that spectrum.